andyprowl/ape/Infrastructure/Documentation/docs/Backlog.md

   - What about the standard renderer/shader?
  - Write tutorial/documentation on gamma correction
  - Write tutorial/documentation on skyboxes
- - Inversion effect no longer seems to work
+ - The "Inversion" post-processing effect no longer seems to work
   - The image is extremely bright
   - Is this related to gamma?
   - I think it looked OK before we did omnidirectional shadow mapping